dragon-archer/vic3-mods/Paradox Bug Fix/README.zh.md

   - oil_rush_events: Avoid permanent funding oil pipelines in `oil_rush.4`
   - red_scare_events: Fix scope error in `red_scare.14`
   - victoria_events: Check for the existence of `c:HAN`
+- gfx/portraits/
-- gfx/portraits/portrait_animations/animations: Check for the existence of character owner in `smoker_character_idle`
+  - portrait_animations/animations: Check for the existence of character owner in `smoker_character_idle`
+  - portrait_modifiers/01_headgear: Check for the existence of character owner in `korean_empire_military_headgear`
 - gui/states_panel: Translate for `Inactive Treaty Port`

 ## 给其它 mod 作者的注意事项